hashicorp/terraform/website/source/docs/providers/cloudstack/r/ipaddress.html.markdown

 * `vpc` - (Optional) The name or ID of the VPC for which an IP address should be acquired and associated.
 Changing this forces a new resource to be created.

+* `project` - (Optional) The name or ID of the project to deploy this instance to.
+Changing this forces a new resource to be created.

 *NOTE: Either `network` or `vpc` should have a value!*

 ## Attributes Reference